sauce-archives/help/docs/tools/appium/test-reports.md

 <h3 id="sharing-test-reports">Sharing Test Reports</h3>

 In order to share the test report with others, simply select the Share button from your test report.
-This will generate a link which you can share with other team members, giving them access to the full Test Report.
+This will generate a link which you can share with your collaborators, giving them access to the full Test Report.
 This feature can be useful when trying to show a developer a failing test, or simply to showcase new changes to the application.
+They will be able to view the link conveniently, without needing an account on TestObject.

 <img class="center shadow" src="/img/tools/automation/appium/share-test-report.png">